iloginow/vue-base-template/README.md

 ## Structure

-    ├── public                  # Will be created by ```npm run build ``` ├── static                  # Will be created by ```npm run generate ``` ├── src                     # App source files
+    ├── public                  # Will be created by "npm run build" ├── static                  # Will be created by "npm run generate" ├── src                     # Source files
     │   ├── components          # All single file components (including App.vue)
-    │   ├── images              # Icons and images (audio and video directories can be created if needed) │   ├── routes              # Should deliver the routes object for vue-router │   ├── store               # Should deliver the store-module (or modules) object for Vuex store
+    │   ├── images              # Icons and images (create audio and/or video directories if needed) │   ├── routes              # Should deliver the config object for vue-router │   ├── store               # Should deliver the config object for Vuex store
-    |   ├── styles              # Contains config files for all PostCSS plugins (fonts, mixins, css-variables etc...)
+    |   ├── styles              # Config files for all PostCSS plugins (mixins, css-variables etc...)
+    |   ├── app.js              # Vue app factory
+    |   ├── server.js           # Server entry
+    |   ├── client.js           # Client entry
+    |   ├── index.html          # Main html template
+    |   └── manifest.json       # PWA related stuff
     └── ...